Sharing a better rental experience

-Shortly after moving to Kelowna with her husband, both from Ontario, in 2006, her relationship ended and she found herself a single mother raising a three-year-old son.
-Realizing that she needed to upgrade her skills, she worked and attended courses in interior design and renovations.
-She was renting at the time, and recalls her struggles moving from place to place.
+In 2003, shortly after she and her partner moved to Kelowna from Thunder Bay, Paulette’s relationship ended and she found herself a single mother raising a one and a half year old child.
+Realizing that she needed to upgrade her skills, she worked and attended courses in interior design.
+At this time Paulette was renting and she recalls her struggles moving from place to place vividly.

 After completing her courses in 2007, Paulette launched Creative Touch Interiors, an award-winning interior design business specializing in renovation planning and management.
 But her roller coaster journey was not over yet.
-Like many companies in the Okanagan, her business was hit hard by the recession of 2008-09, which forced her to temporarily close the doors while she went back to school to further upgrade her courses.
-She continued to still run her small business to make ends meet.
-She credits her family and network of friends from the Dragon Boat Society in Kelowna for helping her during those tough years.
+Like many companies in the Okanagan, her business was hit hard by the 2008 recession, which forced her to temporarily close the doors while she went back to school to further upgrade her courses.
+During this time Paulette experienced first hand the value of having positive support.
+She credits her network of friends from the Dragonboat Society in Kelowna for helping her during those tough years.

-“If there’s one bit of advice I can give to anyone who’s struggling to get by, make sure you reach out, meet people, and don’t be afraid to ask for help.
-The Dragon Boat Society has amazing people who were so welcoming to me.
+“If there’s one bit of advice I can give to anyone who’s struggling to get by, make sure you reach out, meet people, and ask for help.
+The Dragonboat Society has amazing people who were so welcoming to me.
 It’s amazing how your network will respond when you need help.
 I believe that we all fundamentally want to help each other.”
 That mentality has carried forward through the rest of her life.